-What draws men to Orthodoxy is not simply that it’s challenging or mysterious.
+What draws men to Orthodoxy is not merely that it’s challenging or mysterious.
 What draws them is the Lord Jesus Christ.
-He is the center of everything the Church does or says.
+He is the centre of everything the Church does or says.

 In contrast to some other churches, “Orthodoxy offers a robust Jesus” (and even a robust Virgin Mary, for that matter, hailed in one hymn as “our Captain, Queen of War”).
 Several used the term “martial” or referred to Orthodoxy as the “Marine Corps” of Christianity.
 (The warfare is against self-destructive sin and the unseen spiritual powers, not other people, of course.)

 One contrasted this “robust” quality with “the feminised pictures of Jesus I grew up with...I’ve never had a male friend who would not have expended serious effort to avoid meeting someone who looked like that.”
 Though drawn to Jesus Christ as a teen, “I felt ashamed of this attraction, as if it were something a red-blooded American boy shouldn’t take that seriously, almost akin to playing with dolls.”

 A priest writes: “Christ in Orthodoxy is a militant, butt-kicking Jesus who takes Hell captive.
 Orthodox Jesus came to cast fire on the earth.
 (Males can relate to butt-kicking and fire-casting.)
 In Holy Baptism we pray for the newly-enlisted warriors of Christ, male and female, that they may ‘be kept ever warriors invincible.’”